gregsaun/BearExxa-V2/README.md

 ## Introduction

 This is the repository for the Bear EXtruder and X Axis version 2 (BearExxa V2).
-It consists of an extruder and X axis designed to improve Prusa MK2.5(S, S+) and MK3(S, S+) print quality, speed, reliability and usability.
+It improves Prusa MK2.5(S, S+) and MK3(S, S+) print quality, speed, reliability and serviceability.
 It's the successor of the [Bear Extruder and X axis V1](https://github.com/gregsaun/bear_extruder_and_x_axis).
-Like the previous extruder, it's fully open source.

 ![BearExxa V2 CAD assemnly](extra/images/assembly_01.jpg)

+## Features

+  - Compatible with stock Prusa MK2.5(S, S+) and MK3(S, S+) hardware as well as Bear frame
+  - High print quality by solving both repetitive and inconsistent extrusion artifacts
+  - High torque and cold extruder motor for the best reliability and print quality in all conditions
+  - Light tool head but without useless compromises
+  - Filament sensor
+  - Very concentric tool head gearing
+  - Stiffer X axis
+  - Easy belt tensioning system
+  - Support multicolour printing (MMU or ERCF)
+  - Extremely easy and quick to service
+  - Optimized for high reliability
+  - E3D Revo hotend with quick swap nozzles
+  - Strong focus on safety with CE compliant hardware and careful testing
+  - Designed to be easily assembled.
+No special tool or adjustment required
+  - Detailed assembly guide and documentation
+  - Fully open source

+:arrow_right: [Read the detailed design goals](doc/design_goals.md) if you want to understand how we engineered those features.

+## Disclaimer

+This project is only to provide an alternative extruder and X axis to your Prusa printers.
+We are not related to Prusa Research.
+We cannot be taken responsible for any damages you may do by using this project nor any decision Prusa would take on you (for example: loosing warranty).
+This project is not for beginner and is at your own risk.

 ## Project Status

 Status: Currently building the repository for the Beta release

 This project is on hold for now.
 It's provided "as is" for any adventurous users interested in having a good extruder for their Prusa or Bear.
 The beta version of the BearExxa V2 provided here is fully functional and safe to use.
-The end goal is to provide a kit with all the parts and an improved stepper and hardware for better print quality and reliability (read our [Design Goals](#design-goals)).
+The end goal is to provide a kit with all the parts and an improved stepper and hardware for better print quality and reliability (read our [Design Goals](doc/design_goals.md)).

-## Disclaimer

-This project is only to provide an alternative extruder and X axis to your Prusa printers.
-We are not related to Prusa Research.
-We cannot be taken responsible for any damages you may do by using this project nor any decision Prusa would take on you (for example: loosing warranty).
-This project is not for beginner and is at your own risk.

 ## How To